snowplow/snowplow/README.md

 * **[Analytics][analytics-sdks]** are performed on the Snowplow events or on the aggregate tables.

 **For more information on the current Snowplow architecture, please see the [Technical architecture][architecture]**.

+### Version Compatibility Matrix

+To make sure all the components work well together, we strongly recommended you take a look at the [compatibility matrix][version-compatibility] when setting up a Snowplow pipeline.

+---

 ## About this repository